-For weather emergencies, consult the Rutgers Newark home page.
+For weather emergencies, consult the Rutgers New Brunswick home page.
 If the campus is open, class will be held.
-Information on campus status can be found at: https://www.newark.rutgers.edu/weather-and-campus-operating-status.
-Note that you need to look specifically at the status for Rutgers Newark.
-Information that is only for "Rutgers University" may be referencing New Brunswick, so be sure you have correct information.
+Information on campus status can be found at: https://newbrunswick.rutgers.edu/status.
+Note that you need to look specifically at the status for Rutgers New Brunswick, because the campus status may vary from one campus to the other.